zzpong/Interactive-ASM-Cheats-Updater/README.md

 ### Usage

-#### Dump main file from xci/nsp/nsz game/updates (required only if version < 0.5.0)
-There are lots of excellent works for you to dump the main file, like [hactool](https://github.com/SciresM/hactool), [NSC_Builder](https://github.com/julesontheroad/NSC_BUILDER), [DBI](https://github.com/rashevskyv/dbi) or [nxdumptool](https://github.com/DarkMatterCore/nxdumptool).
-Please choose anyone you familiar with to dump two main files:
+#### Load main file or gamepackages, and then copy your cheat codes to "Input Old Codes"
+Build ID of the old main file will be shown after loading.
+Please make sure it is the same with the old codes file name.
 * **Old Main File**: dump from the game which old cheat runs on
 * **New main File**: dump from the game which you want to update the old cheat to

-#### Load main file and copy cheat codes (or load the gamepackages (super ones excluded) directly if version > 0.5.0)
-Build ID of the old main file will be shown after loading.
-Please make sure it is the same with the old cheat.

 ** Please unpack game packages and load main files manually if automatic dumping process failed to work.